JohnnyTank0208/t/README.md

 # Test img-bed repo
-This a img-bed repository for PigGo.
+This is a img-bed repository for PigGo.